Warda-Syeda/matlabMRICourse/part_six_beyond_matlab.md

 !!!
 Add Code here !!!

 To create a surface from the simulated volume data, 'isosurface' is used.
-This function accepts a 3D volume and returns faces and vertices of the constructed surface.
+This function accepts a 3D volume and returns faces and vertices of the constructed surface in the form of a triangulated mesh.

 !!!
 Add Code here !!!